laramiedunlap/python-homework/PyBank/README.md

     <pre><code>'python main.py --summaryfile budget_data.csv'</code></pre>

 * I use Juptyer Lab (.ipynb) notebook files to test code blocks then put it all together in a .py file that can be ran from the command line.
 Sometimes the two are not mirror matches of each other.

-I do not include command line parsing code in the .ipynb files as those are easiest to run inside the JupyterLab notebook or VS studio.
-However it could be easily copied over from the python file.
+* I do not include command line parsing code in main.ipynb files as those are better suited to run inside a JupyterLab notebook or VS.